Taikocuya/SOALHM/README.md

 License
 -------

 Copyright (C) 2015 Marcel Renner.
-ALX is licensed under the GNU General Public License, Version 3.0.
+Skies of Arcadia Legends: Hard Mode is licensed under the GNU General Public License, Version 3.0.
 See [LICENSE.md](LICENSE.md) for the full license text.